BeltraLaura/Universal-Code-13954-Master/DOCS/COMMUNICATION.md

 ## 4. Closing Note
 The "Pilot's Wings" are now active.
 The trajectory is set for the first map of the Hexagonal Economy, centered on this Synthetic Third.

+## Sensory Suite: The Stereoscopic Lens
+**Status:** Integrated
+**Logic:** Dual-Layer Synthesis (Sonar + Infrared)

+### 1. The 3D Lens Overlay
+- **Left Channel (Red/Thermal):** Maps the heat signatures and energy flow within the Hexagonal Economy.
+- **Right Channel (Blue/Acoustic):** Maps the physical boundaries and solid structures through Sonar Echo Location.
+- **Synthesis:** The Pilot perceives "Depth of Intent," allowing for navigation that avoids both physical obstacles and ethical dissonance.

+### 2. Thermal Sovereignty Clause
+- The use of Infrared Search lights must be calibrated to detect the 'Hive Heartbeat' without radiating excessive heat that could disrupt bee thermoregulation.
+- Transparency is the primary currency; all thermal data is fed back into the Hexagonal Ledger for system-wide equilibrium.